taketin/mail-iso-2022-jp/README.md

 * `mail` 2.2.5 or higher, but lower than or equal to 2.4.4

+    Note: The latest `mail` 2.5.0 is not yet supported.

 ### Ruby on Rails (Optional) ###

 * 3.0 or higher